julien-boudry/Condorcet/README.md

 The code is close to the respect of PSR-1 (lacks only the naming of methods), and freely influenced by PSR-2 when it is not unnecessarily authoritarian.

 #### Performance:
-* Complex use case with three algorithms chained (Natural Condorcet, Schulze, Copeland), multiple elections sharing votes & candidates and hundreds of votes.
+* Complete and huge use case with all algorithms chained, 6 candidates and one thousand votes (many with implicit ranking).
-  * _Memory usage: less than 2M_
+  * _Memory usage: less than 6M_
-  * _Execution time: less than 30ms_
+  * _Execution time: less than 600ms_
 ###### Kemeny-Youg case:
 * use Kemeny-Young 6 candidates: 5MB - 150ms
 * use Kemeny-Young 7 candidates: 32MB - 600ms